-But after my recent make-over, I find television is an endlessly interesting phenomenon.
+But I do find television, an endlessly interesting phenomenon.
 I have realized that whilst people are quick to demonstrate their love of movies in the most gallant of ways, TV is like the secret mistress no one wants to talk about.

 Indian TV fiction is not so bad after all.
 It is certainly not the lack of talent or creativity which assails the this domain.
 If indeed, there is something which works against it, it is the medium of feedback.
 While there are numerous reviewers and critiques for movies, hardly anyone cares to express their views about the soaps being churned out constantly across the nation, in an organised, comprehensive and truly discursive manner